aschuster3/Team2-Spring-2015-Capstone/README.md

 We used the Play Framework to create our application.
 In order to run the application, download and install Activator, which can be found <a href=https://typesafe.com/activator/docs>here</a>.

+If deploying a full version on a webserver and have a custom admin account, go to app/Global.java and change the starting account.
+When first deploying the application, it will be blank except for one Admin user.

 Once Activator is installed:

 1. Go to the root directory of the Dermatology Scheduling application
 2. Type "activator"
 3. Type "test" to see that the tests pass
-4. Type "run" and go to localhost:9000 to run the application To sign in as a coordinator, use the following credentials: email = bob@gmail.com password = secret
+4. Type "run" and go to localhost:9000 to run the application To sign in as a coordinator, use the following credentials to sign in as an admin (Definitely change this when deploying the full version): email = admin@emory.edu password = secret
-To sign in as an admin, use the following credentials:
-		email = sharon@gmail.com
-		password = kitty

 To register as a coordinator: